 Fourth Year: Students take a minimum number of economics modules, and may also elect to study modules from other disciplines with a wide range of subjects on offer including: Company Law; Marketing, Logistics; Taxation; Auditing; and International Finance and Markets.

-Standard entry: 4 Highers at AAAB (two sittings) plus English and Maths at National 5.
+Standard entry: 4 Highers at AABB (two sittings) plus English and Maths at National 5.

 Widening access entry: 4 Highers at BBBC (two sittings) plus English and Maths at National 5.

-For entry to Level 2 you would require 2 Advanced Highers at BB plus 4 Highers at AAAB including Maths or AAAB and Maths at C.
+For entry to Level 2 you would require 2 Advanced Highers at BB plus 4 Highers at AABB including Maths or AABB and Maths at C.

 School of Social Sciences